ouyangw/scattering/README.md

 This version use Eigen 3 ([http://eigen.tuxfamily.org/](http://eigen.tuxfamily.org/))
 for matrix diagonalization and solving sparse linear systems.
 The Eigen library is not included and user should install Eigen before compiling the codes.
-The Eigen library is open-source, free and header-only, which mean user only need to copy the Eigen headers into a directory of user's choice.
+The Eigen library is open-source, free and header-only, which means user only need to copy the Eigen headers into a directory of user's choice.

 ### Features: